Employee Faith and Spirituality Initiatives

 “Building an Intentional Culture of Social Justice: Increasing Understanding and Competence in the Curriculum” is a three-year faculty development project to assist full-time faculty in reinforcing the concept and reality of social justice in classroom instruction.

-Catholic Social Teaching is understood to be foundational to the goal of educating concerned and enlightened citizens who will address the needs of the modern world and the empowerment of all peoples.
+Catholic Social Teaching is foundational to educating concerned and enlightened citizens who will address the needs of the modern world and the empowerment of all people.

-Further, as educators, we believe that energizing students to engage in social and political action addressing poverty, violence, and ecological degradation, requires an intellectual understanding of social justice built on human dignity, solidarity with the poor, and respect for all of creation.
+Further, as educators, we believe that energizing students to engage in social and political action addressing poverty, violence and ecological degradation, requires an intellectual understanding of social justice built on human dignity, solidarity with the poor and respect for all.

 “Ethics Across the Curriculum: Focus on Ethical Decision-Making” is a three-year faculty development project to assist full-time faculty in developing their skills in presenting strategies and techniques for helping students become better decision-makers in ethical matters.